mandaarien/Jellyfinstats/README.md

 - Libraries must match **allowed keywords** (predefined or user-defined).
 - Libraries are excluded if their names match any **blocked keywords**.
 - Only libraries with valid image assets are displayed.
-- Seed generated from timestamp of the latest user activities will be used for random subsets
+- Seed generated from timestamp of `last_activity` will be used for random subsets

 ## Display Order